Note: Installation instructions for a specific operation system are boxed

 CP104 uses the Eclipse IDE (Integrated Development Environment) to create programs in Python.
 Eclipse is not dedicated to one language but supports plug-ins that allow projects in a wide range of languages to be developed.
 The plug-ins for Eclipse include: Python, Java, C, C++, PHP, SQL, and COBOL.
 Eclipse is written in Java, so it works across multiple platforms.
 You can even modify existing plug-ins or write your own.
 Best of all, it's free!
 The current version of Eclipse as of this writing is 2021-06.
 The Department of Physics & Computer Science uses Eclipse in its labs for developing Python, Java, and C language projects.
 Should you wish to use Eclipse on your own computer, this document is a guide to installing Eclipse at home.

-and organizations with a mature, scalable, and business-friendly
+individuals and organizations with a mature, scalable, and

 (http://www.eclipse.org/)